JC History Tuition Online - How did South Korea grow so fast - Asian Tigers Notes

 Consider the following question:

-– How far do you agree that the economic miracle in South Korea was result of Park Chung-hee’s leadership?
+– How far do you agree that the economic transformation of South Korea between 1970 and 1990 was the result of business conglomerates?

 Join our JC History Tuition to learn more about the Global Economy and the Asian Tiger economies.
 The H2 and H1 History Tuition feature online discussion and writing practices to enhance your knowledge application skills.
 Get useful study notes and clarify your doubts on the subject with the tutor.
 You can also follow our Telegram Channel to get useful updates.